kirekire95/iot-summer-project-nfc-jwt-door---iot/README.md

 #### Erik Claesson - ec222qs

+### Overview

-In this project I am going to talk about how I built my own authentication system featuring a door that can be opened with an NFC card along with the help of a JSON Web Token (JWT) stored onto it for extra security.
+In this project I will go through how I built my own authentication system featuring a door that can be opened with an NFC card along with the help of a JSON Web Token (JWT) stored onto it for extra security.

 This project also briefly goes over my technologies of choice, such as Next.js, GraphQL, Prisma and Redis, etc and how I used these technologies together in a microservice architecture.